OneSciencePlace: Composable research computing, data, and publishing

 Run apps, manage data, and publish outputs on a single, integrated platform.

-• No local setup or install required.
-Deliver mini or mega portal/gateway fast.
+• No local setup or installation required.
+Quickly deliver a small or large portal/gateway.

-• Run native and containerized apps on VMs/Hosts or on Slurm clusters, located anywhere, for the same OSP tenant—apps run in user-space.
+• Run native and containerized apps on VMs/Hosts or on Slurm clusters, located anywhere, for the same OSP tenant.

-• No-code launch UI to deploy native or container apps.
+• No-code user interface to deploy native or container apps.

 • Publish apps, datasets, and other artifacts with rich metadata and DOIs.